Hygge: Being Content With the Little Things

 The Danes have been sharing this secret of happiness for several generations, and the rest of the world is just beginning to realize the warmth that the intimate space of our home provides.

-Another author who also wanted to delve into this philosophy was Viking Meik, who wrote “Little Book of Hygge: The Danish Way”, a book in which she even shares Danish culinary recipes.
+Another author who also wanted to delve into this philosophy was Meik Wiking, who wrote “Little Book of Hygge: The Danish Way to Live Well”, a book in which he even shares Danish culinary recipes.